VonHeikemen/lsp-zero.nvim/README.md

 ### Why is lsp-zero not used there?

 Because lsp-zero is not the plugin it used to be back in 2022.
 And its clear to me now that adding even a tiny layer of abstraction on top of this setup can cause a huge amount of confusion.
-If you want to know what lsp-zero can do, there is a list of features in the [final section of getting started page](https://lsp-zero.netlify.app/docs/getting-started.html#plot-twist).
+If you want to know what lsp-zero can do, you can check the functions it has available in the [Lua API](https://lsp-zero.netlify.app/docs/reference/lua-api.html).

 For better or worse the documentation is the most valuable thing of lsp-zero.
 The docs will teach you how to use all the moving pieces of a typical "LSP setup" in Neovim.